browndeer/coprthr/doc/coprthr_primer/coprthr_primer_stdcl_examples.md

 	gcc example_strong_binding.c outerprod.o

-and the resulting executable will simple work, no management of OpenCL programs or kernels, all of that management is eliminated.
+and the resulting executable will simply work.
+No management of OpenCL programs or kernels; all of that management is eliminated.

 ## image2d_example - Using Texture Memory for Fast Lookup Tables